redis/redis/CLUSTER.md

   marked as belonging to shard B) it may decide to reject the topology in order to avoid data loss due to Flotilla bugs.
   (to be clear -- all such potential misconfigs would be considered Flotilla bugs since the Topology Director is never supposed to emit an invalid topology).
+- Auto-assign free floating nodes according to need.
+- It is possible to add smarter orchestration into the Topology Director layer which will allow it to adjust the roles of nodes participating in the cluster as needed and autonomously move between the various deployments modes as the cluster scales.
+  Doing this properly will also require the ability to change the role of an existing node.

 ### TBD Topics: